Scientific Name

 Description

-×Graptosedum 'Francesco Baldi', also sold as ×Graptosedum 'Darley Sunshine', is a popular succulent that forms rosettes at the tips of hanging ever-lengthening stems, creating a spreading, up to 6 inches (15 cm) tall colony.
-The rosettes grow up to 5 inches (12.5 cm) in diameter.
-Leaves are thick, fleshy, glaucous, lance-shaped, and up to 3 inches (7.5 cm) long.
-Those grown in partial shade tend to be blue-grey.
-In full sun, they are pinkish-grey.
-During the winter, the leaves take a brownish-purple tinge.
-Flowers are yellow, star-shaped, up to 0.8 inches (2 cm) across, and appear on up to 6 inches (15 cm) long stems with 2 to 6 branches, each with 3 to 14 flowers.
+×Graptosedum 'Francesco Baldi', also sold as ×Graptosedum 'Darley Sunshine', is a popular succulent that forms rosettes at the tips of hanging, ever-lengthening stems, creating a spreading colony.
+It can grow up to 6 inches (15 cm) tall, while the rosettes can reach up to 5 inches (12.5 cm) in diameter.
+The leaves are thick, fleshy, glaucous, and lance-shaped, and can grow up to 3 inches (7.5 cm) long.
+In partial shade, the leaves tend to be blue-grey, while in full sun, they are pinkish-grey.
+During the winter, they take on a brownish-purple tinge.

-How to Grow and Care
+How to Grow and Care for ×Graptosedum 'Francesco Baldi'

-Graptopetalums are generally easy to propagate by seeds, leaf cuttings, or offsets.
-Any rosette that breaks off has the potential to root and start a new plant.
-Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
-The new plant feeds off the leaf until it shrivels up and falls off.
-By then, the new little plant has rooted and sprouted new leaves.
+Graptopetalums are generally easily propagated by seeds, leaf cuttings, or offsets.
+Any rosette that breaks off can root and form a new plant.
+Even a leaf that drops off will quickly root below the parent plant and produce a new rosette.
+The new plant feeds off the leaf until it shrivels and falls off.
+By then, the new little plant had rooted and sprouted new leaves.

-Learn more at: How to Grow and Care for Graptopetalum.
+Learn more at How to Grow and Care for Graptopetalum.

 Links